Success in landmark cases | Free Legal Aid available

 We regularly contribute articles to prison law publications including Converse and Inside Time.

 We aim to provide a comprehensive service for prisoners.
-This extends beyond pure prison law and includes advice and representation in respect of compensation claims (for medical mistakes and personal injury) as well as housing, mental health and community care.
+This extends beyond pure prison law and includes advice and representation in respect of civil claims as well as our other departments: housing, mental health and community care and clinical negligence.

 Claims against the prison

-At Swain & Co., we advise in connection with negligence claims against the prison by prisoners who have been assaulted by other prisoners.
+At Swain & Co Solicitors, we advise in connection with negligence claims against the prison by prisoners who have been assaulted by other prisoners.
 We also represent prisoners in bringing a claim for assault by prison officers who have acted beyond their power.

 We also provide advice and assistance in connection with claims under the Data Protection Act 1998.
 The prison and all Government bodies must comply with legislation relating to confidential information.
 Failure to do so means that the prisoner may bring proceedings for compensation subject to the prisoner being able to prove that an injury more than “mere distress” had been caused.